It’s difficult to say, really, who ruined everything.

 On regular occasions you might see an actual fight.
 Or a hissy fit.
-In such cases, even if the aggressor is an ex-Marine on a government pension attacking a hapless writer with a small orphaned dog in her arms, you can be confident that none of the courageous world-changers will do a thing about it, they will not leave their detoxifying superfood smoothies unattended for a moment.
+In such cases, even if the aggressor is an ex-Marine on a government pension attacking a hapless writer with a small orphaned dog in her arms, you can be confident that none of the courageous world-changers will do a thing about it.
+They will not leave their detoxifying superfood smoothies unattended for one moment.

 Or, they might be colouring in an A4 advertisement to place on the noticeboard, saying how they are manifesting their dream house.